slepix/linode-ccm-pub/README.md

 ## API Reference

-The full API documentation is available in `API.md`.
-A brief summary of key endpoints:
+The full API documentation is in `API.md`.
+Key endpoints:

 | Method | Path | Description |
 |--------|------|-------------|